hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 map.put( key, value );
 ```

-Collections which return values of methods—such as `IMap.keySet`, `IMap.values`, `IMap.entrySet`, `MultiMap.get`, `MultiMap.remove`, `IMap.keySet`, `IMap.values`—contain cloned values.
+Collections which return values of methods —such as `IMap.keySet`, `IMap.values`, `IMap.entrySet`, `MultiMap.get`, `MultiMap.remove`, `IMap.keySet`, `IMap.values`— contain cloned values.
 These collections are NOT backed up by related Hazelcast objects.
 Therefore, changes to them are **NOT** reflected in the originals, and vice-versa.

 ## How do I test my Hazelcast cluster